-3.1.1.2.2 Continuous Surface Water Temperature
+3.1.1.2.1 Continuous Surface Water Temperature

-Surface water temperatures were continuously recorded in five selected clearwater tributaries to the Susitna River at sites located immediately above each tributary mouth from June 19, 1982 through October 16, 1982.
+Continuous surface water temperatures were recorded in five selected clearwater tributaries to the Susitna River at sites located immediately above the respective tributary mouth from June 19, 1982 through October 16, 1982.
 Because of occasional thermograph malfunctions, several gaps in the data occur.
+Mean monthly temperatures were calculated for all streams for the sampling months, but only those means which were calculated from at least 75% of the total possible observations during the sampling period were compared.